 - monitor and review the activities and effectiveness of the internal audit function;

 - review the effectiveness of the Group’s whistleblowing policies;

 - monitor risks and compliance procedures across the Group.

-The Audit Committee is comprised of three Independent Non-Executive Directors and is chaired by Deepak Parekh, whom the Board considers has appropriate financial expertise to fulfill this role.
+The Audit Committee is comprised of three Independent Non-Executive Directors and is chaired by Mark Russell.

 The Audit Committee meets formally at least four times a year and otherwise as required.
 External and internal auditors are invited to attend the Audit Committee meetings, along with any other Director or member of staff considered necessary by the Committee to complete its work.
 The Committee meets with external auditors and internal auditors without Executive Directors or members of staff present at least once a year, and additionally as it considers appropriate.